fvalenza/minicutest/README.md

 #define VERBOSITY_USER (0x01)  // To only have first level of verbosity

+#define ANSI_NOT_SUPPORTED  // To disable log coloration in case your terminal does not support ANSI tags (for example, ECLIPSE without plugins)

 #define CUSTOM_PRINT_METHOD my_terrific_logger // Do not use printf for logging but custom logger

 #define my_assert_equal_uint8 mcu_assert_equal_uchar // For 8-bit unsigned integer, use minicutest unsigned-char asserts